Cleveland 79 Exceptional

 What's it like Living in Cleveland?

-Cleveland, Georgia is a small city with a population of 3,983 residents.
-The majority of Cleveland residents report their race to be White; this is followed by Black and American Indian and Alaskan.
+Cleveland, Georgia is a small city with a population of 4,110 people.
+If we look at the most recent Census, Cleveland is known to have a predominantly White population.
+The next two most common races are Black and American Indian and Alaskan.
 Single men and women might be happy to hear that in Cleveland, only 49% of the population is married.
-If you're not a fan of traffic congestion and long commute times to work, Cleveland is the place to be.
-Commutes to work here are shorter, with an average one-way commute time taking only 18 minutes, significantly lower than the national average of 26 minutes.
+If you prefer shorter commutes, living in Cleveland will be a delight.
+With an average one-way commute time of just 18 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

 Finding affordable real estate and housing in Cleveland can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.